 substantially complete, to bring the system to where it is today, having

 the ability to treat over 150 separate contaminants in soil using both

 bio and chemical reagents.

-While still a very small company, we
+While still very much a small

-units and attain our 5th continent.
+units and attain our 5th continent Australia.